 - Snack on bland foods such as dry crackers or toast.

-- Try to eat a little bit at regular intervals – not eating can make nausea worse.
+- Try to eat a little bit at regular intervals – not eating or skipping meals can make nausea worse.

-- Eat and drink slowly.
-Chew food well.
+- Eat and drink slowly, and chew food well.

 - Avoid strong odours and cooking smells.